jindrichmynarz/dissertation/parts/public_procurement_domain.md

 ### Use cases for matchmaking

-Matchmaking covers the information phase of market transaction ([Schmid, Lindemann, 1998](#Schmid1998), p.
-194) that corresponds to the preparation and tendering stages in public procurement life-cycle ([Nečaský et al., 2014](#Necasky2014), p.
-865).
+Matchmaking covers the information phase of market transaction [@Schmid1998, p.
+194] that corresponds to the preparation and tendering stages in public procurement life-cycle [@Necasky2014, p.
+865].
-During this phase *"participants to the market seek potential partners"* ([Di Noia et al., 2004](#DiNoia2004)), so that public bodies learn about relevant bidders and companies learn about relevant open calls.
+During this phase *"participants to the market seek potential partners"* [@DiNoia2004], so that public bodies learn about relevant bidders and companies learn about relevant open calls.
 In this sense, demands for products and services correspond to information needs and the aim of matchmaking is to retrieve the information that will satisfy them.
 Several use cases for matchmaking follow from the public procurement legislation according to the procedure types chosen for public contracts.